IAmTamal/TekHub/README.md

 </br>

 <p align="center">
-Milan is built using the MERN Stack.
-The designing has been done using Canva, Figma and some other tools.
-You can surely make a NEW ISSUE, or solve AN EXISTING ISSUE - the choice is yours.
-Apart from code, you can also help us with documentation, Automations or/and UI/UX. 🚀 </p>
+We are using <strong>React, CSS</strong>  for the frontend along with Vite and for the backend we have used <strong>Express, Node and MongoDB</strong>  along with javascript all over.
+For designing we have used Canva, Figma and other assets available on the internet.  </p>

 <p align="center">
-It is always recommended that you *open an issue and get it assined to you* before working on any feature which would bring clarity in working as well as it ensures that no two people are working on the same thing.
+It is always recommended that you <strong>open an issue and get it assined to you</strong> before working on any feature which would bring clarity in working as well as it ensures that no two people are working on the same thing.
 </p>

 </br>